 The Russian IPO market generally follows international best practices, with the LSE in particular serving as a benchmark.
-Russian offerings, even those with a Moscow listing only, typically draw substantial demand from foreign investors, including those from the United States.
-Consequently, a significant portion of market participants on the advisery side, including investment banks, law firms and accounting firms, are local branches or subsidiaries of global firms.
-Due to these factors, the offering process generally follows the same basic steps as any initial public offering in any other mature European market.
+Russian offerings, even those exclusively involving a Moscow listing, typically draw substantial demand from foreign investors, including those from the United States.
+Consequently, a significant portion of market participants on the advisory side, including investment banks, law firms and accounting firms, are local branches or subsidiaries of global firms.
+Owing to these factors, the offering process generally follows the same basic steps as any IPO in any other mature European market.

 A company that has made the decision to go public would typically, as a first step, engage one or more investment banks.
 In small-cap deals, this can often be independent Russian brokerage houses.
-However, large- and mid-cap deals would typically be underwritten by one or more of the 'bulge bracket' international investment banks or investment banking divisions of one or more of the major Russian commercial banks (with state-owned Sberbank and VTB dominating both the Russian commercial banking and investment banking sectors).
+However, large- and mid-cap deals would typically be underwritten by one or more of the 'bulge bracket' international investment banks or investment banking divisions of one or more of the major Russian commercial banks.

 It is common practice for both the issuer and the banks to be represented by outside legal counsel.
 Major US and UK firms are well represented in the Russian market and, unlike in certain jurisdictions, typically have full Russian law capabilities.
-A number of strong local competitors have also emerged, although major offerings continue to be handled by foreign law firms.
+A number of strong local competitors have also emerged, although offerings to international investors continue to be handled by foreign law firms.
 Each of the 'big four' accounting firms also has a strong local presence.